Enola Holmes 3: Production

 In November 2024, it was announced that a third Enola Holmes film was in development, with Philip Barantini attached to direct and Millie Bobby Brown reprising her role as Enola Holmes, as well as co-producing.
 It was described to be darker and more mature than the previous films.
 In April 2025, Louis Partridge, Himesh Patel, Henry Cavill, Helena Bonham Carter, and Sharon Duncan-Brewster were confirmed to be reprising their roles from the previous films.

-Filming
+Jack Thorne again wrote the original screenplay, and after exploring voting rights, and worker's rights in the previous films, chose to look at British colonial history.
+Thorne also wanted to do something different for the new director Phil Barantini, and Millie Bobbie Brown as an adult woman.
+The Mediterranean island of Malta was under British control from 1800 onwards, and as the Crown Colony of Malta was the headquarters of the British fleet.
+The opening of the Suez Canal in 1869, made it an important gateway to the east and British India.
+Thorne created the fictional "Battle of Khost", in reference to the British Invasions of Afghanistan and inspired by the attack and plunder of the fortress of Bala Hissar, Kabul.

 Principal photography began on 10 April 2025 in Shepperton Studios, England and in Valletta and Mdina, Malta.

 On 27 June 2025, Millie Bobby Brown announced that filming had wrapped.

+Music

+Aaron May and David Ridley composed the score for the film.
+They replaced Daniel Pemberton, who scored the first two films in the series.

+Release

+Enola Holmes 3 was released by Netflix on July 1, 2026.